Transcription Rules for JewishGen Databases

 Here are the guidelines for the data to be submitted to a JewishGen searchable database, as per the standard Contributing Databases to JewishGen procedures.

-Data sent to the JewishGen database managers should be in a database or spreadsheet format. dBase (DBF) format is preferred, but just about any standard database or spreadsheet format (rows of records and columns of fields) is acceptable: Microsoft Access, Microsoft Excel (any version), Lotus 1-2-3, Borland/Corel Paradox, or Quattro Pro spreadsheets, etc.
+Data sent to the JewishGen database managers should be in a database or spreadsheet format.
+Any standard database or spreadsheet format (rows of records and columns of fields) is acceptable, such as: Microsoft Excel (any version), Microsoft Access, Corel Paradox, or Quattro Pro spreadsheets, etc.

 In all cases, please be sure that each field in your database is clearly labelled, and that a full database description is provided, using the guidelines.